asottile/all-repos/README.md

 ```

 In this example, the `required_thing` setting is a **required** setting
-whereas `optional` may be omitted (and well get a default value of
+whereas `optional` may be omitted (and will get a default value of
 `'optional default value'`).

 ### `def output_dir(settings: Settings) -> str:` callable